cgq-qgc/pyhelp/docs/example.rst

 Canada (see :numref:`north_river_locmap`).
 The study area is about 1160 |_| km² and is divided in a grid of 18 |_| 383 cells of 250 |_| m x 250 |_| m.
-The input data required to run the calculations are available in the folder `example`_ that is distributed with the PyHELP module.
-Calculations for the whole area takes less than 10 |_| minutes on an Intel i7-7700HQ dual Core @ 2.80GHz.
+Calculations for the whole area take less than 10 |_| minutes on an Intel i7-7700HQ dual Core @ 2.80GHz.

+The input data required to run the calculations are distributed with each new release of PyHELP as a zip archive on our `Releases page`_.
+The input data are also distributed alongside the source code of PyHELP in the folder `example`_ on our `GitHub repository`_.
+Note that it is very important that the folder _example_ be saved on your computer to a location with `Write and Read` permissions.

 .. _north_river_locmap:
 .. figure:: img/north_river_locmap.*